Sonographer: United States

 The profession is subdivided in specialties such as cardiac, obstetrical, vascular, and general sonographers.
 General sonographers are registered in abdominal and/or obstetric and gynecologic sonography.
 Around 1 1/2 years may be needed to get a degree in diagnostic medical sonography.
 In the United States, the most widely accepted sonographic education is provided by CAAHEP/JRC-DMS accredited programs.

+The American Society of Ultrasound Technical Specialists, now the Society of Diagnostic Medical Sonography, was founded in 1970 as the primary professional society for sonographers.
 The two credentialing bodies in the United States for sonographers are the Cardiovascular Credentialing International established in 1968 and the American Registry for Diagnostic Medical Sonography (ARDMS) established in 1975.
 Accreditation is granted through the American National Standards Institute.
 Recognition of ARDMS programs in providing credentials has also earned the ARDMS accreditation with the National Commission for Certifying Agencies, which is the accrediting arm of the National Organization for Competency Assurance (NOCA).
 Established in 1977 as a nonprofit organization, NOCA sets quality standards for certifying organizations.

-In 2009, New Mexico and Oregon became the first two states to require licensure of sonographers.
+In 2009, New Mexico and Oregon became the first two states to require licensure of sonographers, and as of 2023, licensure is also required in New Hampshire and North Dakota.